mrmauer/detecting_poverty/README.md

 -   `get_pathrows.py`: Get shapefile containing all path-rows.

 -   `match_pathrows.py`: Use mpi4py to match 1,000,000 coordinates to pathrows in parallel.
-To make this process more efficient, we first subset the global path-rows shapefile to include only the path-rows in sub-Saharan Africa, then construct a [spatial index](https://geopandas.org/docs/reference/sindex.html) from the remaining path-rows.
+To make this process more efficient, we first subset the global path-rows shapefile to include only the path-rows in Sub-Saharan Africa, then construct a [spatial index](https://geopandas.org/docs/reference/sindex.html) from the remaining path-rows.
 As a result, each matching runs in O(log n) time.
 We then save the coordinate/path-row mappings to a CSV.

 -   `run.sbatch`: Run `match_pathrows.py` module using MPI on [AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/latest/ug/pcluster.html) (instead of Midway).